 “For we know that the law is spiritual, but I am a flesh sold into bondage to sin.
 For what I am doing, I do not understand for I am not practicing what I would like to do but I am doing the very thing I hate.
-But if I do the thing I don’t want to do, I agree with the Law confessing that the law is good.”
-Romans 7:14
+But if I do the thing I don’t want to do, I agree with the Law confessing that the law is good.“– Romans 7:14

 I reread the passage over and over.
-I can’t tell you what a difference it made for me.
-I read the passage over and over.
-It gave me strength and encouragement in learning that the more we grow in Christ, the more we are aware of our sinfulness.
+I can’t tell you what strength and encouragement it gave me to learn that the more we grow in Christ, the more we are aware of our sinfulness.
 It also helped me realize that the further we are from Christ, the less we’re aware of our sinfulness.
 It finally made sense to me!
-Boy, did that relieve me.
-I realized I wasn’t regressing in my relationship with Christ, but growing closer to Him!
+I realized that recognizing my own weaknesses and sinfulness wasn’t regressing in my relationship with Christ, but growing closer to Him!

-It was during that year of college, of struggling with all kinds of fears, but mostly the fear of committing the unforgivable sin, when God ministered to me very personally.
-He said, “Bryant, whatever you do, whatever you have done, whatever you will do in the future, you are not condemned.
+It was during that year of college and struggling with all kinds of fears, that God ministered to me very personally.
+He said, Bryant, whatever you DO, whatever you’ve DONE, and whatever you WILL DO, you are not condemned.
 I love you.
-You are my child.”
-When we really understand God’s grace – His offer of no condemnation for our sin through what He has done for us on the cross – that He gives us the desire to want to live in a way that is pleasing to God.
-It frees us from the fear of messing up or doing something unforgivable to the joy of living in gratitude for what He did for us.
-That really sets us free from fear (which is really not trusting God), to relishing in His love, no longer defeated by sin!
+You are my child.
+That’s the power of God’s grace – His no strings attached offer of forgiveness and mercy through Christ’s death on the cross for our sins.
+And when we begin to walk with God in faith, He changes our heart.
+We begin to desire to want to live in a way that is pleasing to God.
+It frees us from living in fear of messing up or doing something unforgivable, to living in true joy and gratitude for what He has done for us.
+And that has the power to set us free from fear – which after all, is not fully trusting God.
+It’s time to let go of your fear and relish in God’s love, no longer defeated by sin!